francoercoli/DataEngineering_Project/README.md

 💫 Read csv, xml and json file types.

-💫Extract data from the above file types.
+💫 Extract data from the above file types.

-💫Transform data.
+💫 Transform data.

 💫 Use the built in logging module.